All those years I was trying to get famous, it felt like the music industry was this giant mysterious machine.

 And that’s when it hit me:

-This whole music industry — this giant mysterious machine — it’s not a machine!
+This whole music industry — this giant mysterious machine — is not a machine!
 It’s just people!

 More specifically, it’s mostly young people like Stacy, who have a lot in common with us musicians, and are totally cool and approachable.